PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------

+* I detected a bug in the topological distance caluclation - I wasn't handling correctly the cases in which there's a large jump between one point to the next one, which caused the calculated distance values to be way too big.
+  I fixed it in ``graph_parsing.py``, and re-ran all of the scripts using the distance data.
+In addition I re-wrote the collisions vs distance plot inside ``collisions_vs_dist_naive.py``.

+* I created a mock fig2 file ("fig2mock.svg") that describes the way we want to see figure 2 in the article.
+It's slightly different than the current one, although it uses mostly the same data.

 * The script ``for_article/fig1/find_collisions_distribution.py`` generates
   an image of the toy neuron with the probability of collisions overlayed on top of it.
 In the process of making it we found that the smaller branches